Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Introduction

-\end{thm} Contrary to the case of stringy harmonic maps into an almost Hermitian $\mal G_1$-manifolds, in the present case, the hypothesis that the torsion of one characteristic connection is parallel $\nabla T=0$ does not imply the closedness of the 3-form $H=F\bullet T$.
-However, we characterize this closedness under the hypothesis $\nabla T=0$ by some 3 conditions that we will not explain in this introduction (see section~\ref{dH=0}): the horizontal complex structure $\Bar J$ is a cyclic permutation of the horizontal curvature, the vertical curvature $\mR_\ver$ is in the Kernel of the horizontal Nijenhuis 2-form $N_{\Bar J}$, and the 2-forms $N_{\Bar J}$ and $\Phi$ have orthogonal supports. \\ Moreover any $2k$-symmetric space $(G/G_0,F,h)$ endowed with its canonical $f$-structure and a naturally reductive $G$-invariant metric $h$ (compatible with $F$) is reductive and of global type $\mal G_1$, and moreover its canonical connection $\nabla^0$ is a characteristic connection.
+\end{thm} Contrary to the case of stringy harmonic maps into an almost Hermitian $\mal G_1$-manifolds, in the present case, the hypothesis that the torsion of one characteristic connection is parallel $\nabla T=0$ does not imply the closure of the 3-form $H=F\bullet T$.
+However, we characterize this closure under the hypothesis $\nabla T=0$ and $\mR_\ver=0$, by some 2 conditions that we will not explain in this introduction (see section~\ref{dH=0}): the horizontal complex structure $\Bar J$ is a cyclic permutation of the horizontal curvature, and the 2-forms $N_{\Bar J}$ and $\Phi$ have orthogonal supports. \begin{thm} Let $(N,F,h)$ be a reductive metric $f$-manifold of global type $\mal G_1$.
+Let us suppose that one of its characteristic connections, $\nabla$, has a parallel torsion $\nabla T=0$.
+Let us supppose that $\mR_\ver=0$ and that the horizontal curvature $\Phi$ is pure.
+The following statement are equivalent: \\ $\bullet$ The horizontal 3-form $F\cdot N_F$ is closed. \\ $\bullet$ $F\cdot N_F$ and $ F{\circact} \left(\mrm{Skew}(\Phi) + \mrm{Skew}(\mR_\ver)\right)$ are closed. \\ $\bullet$ The horizontal complex structure $\Bar J$ is a cyclic permutation of the horizontal curvature, and the 2-forms $N_{\Bar J}$ and $\Phi$ have orthogonal supports. \\ In this case, $H=F\bullet T$ is closed. \end{thm} Moreover any $2k$-symmetric space $(G/G_0,F,h)$ endowed with its canonical $f$-structure and a naturally reductive $G$-invariant metric $h$ (compatible with $F$) is reductive and of global type $\mal G_1$, and moreover its canonical connection $\nabla^0$ is a characteristic connection.
 Furthermore, the torsion of the canonical connection is obviously parallel.
-Finally, we prove that any $2k$-symmetric space $(G/G_0,F,h)$ satisfies the three hypothesis above.
-Therefore we obtain an interpretation of the maximal determined even system associated to a $2k$-symmetric space in terms of a sigma models with a Wess-Zumino term.
+Finally, we prove that any $2k$-symmetric space $(G/G_0,F,h)$ satisfies the two hypothesis above.
+Therefore we obtain an interpretation of the maximal determined even system associated to a $2k$-symmetric space in terms of a sigma model with a Wess-Zumino term.

+\paragraph{A particular case: Horizontally K\"{a}hler $f$-manifolds.} {horizontally K\"{a}hler} Let $(N,F,h)$ be a metric $f$-manifold.
+We will say that $(N,F,h)$ is horizontally K\"ahler if $DF_{|\hor^3}=0$, where $D$ is the Levi-Civita connection of $h$.\\ Then, we prove that in this case, the two hypothesis above (which characterise the closure of the 3-form $H$) are satisfied.
+Moreover, any characteristic connection $\nabla$ satisfies $T_{\hor^3}=0$, which leads to special properties.\\ A example of this situation is given by any 4-symmetric space, endowed with its canonical $f$-structure and a naturally reductive $G$-invariant metric (compatible with $F$).